 A typical day on the bus goes like this: Leave around 7 – 9 am and stop for about 30 to 45 minutes at a sightseeing spot (or few spots) along the way.
 Then stop for lunch at a small town, where you have the option to eat anywhere you’d like and/or buy something at the supermarket to cook dinner at the hostel.

-After lunch, there is typically a few more sightseeing stops along the way before reaching the hostel at around 4 or 5 pm.
-Along the way the driver will point out a lot of facts about the places you’re passing through and in some occasions will hop-off with you to participate in the activity too.
+After lunch, there are typically a few more sightseeing stops along the way before reaching the hostel at around 4 or 5 pm.
+Along the way the driver will point out a lot of facts about the places you’re passing through and on some occasions will hop-off with you to participate in the activity too.

 The majority of the stops done along the way are for free activities, like hiking, sightseeing waterfalls, and lakes, or other nature-related attractions.

 While this is a typical day, depending on the group of people you’re traveling with and the driver, sometimes you might deviate from the “schedule” and stay longer on the road or visit a few more places during a specific day.
 It’s somewhat flexible.